-- 8.443.6.A.
-The resource utilization group-III (RUG-III) 34 category, index maximizer model, version 5.12b, as published by the Centers for Medicare and Medicaid Services (CMS), the resource utilization group-III (RUG-III) 34 category, index maximizer model, version 5.12b is hereby incorporated by reference.
-The incorporation of RUG-III 34 category, index maximizer model, version 5.12b excludes later amendments to, or editions of, the referenced material.
-The Department maintains copies of this incorporated text in its entirety, available for public inspection during regular business hours at: Colorado Department of Health Care Policy and Financing, 1570 Grant Street, Denver, CO 80203.
-Certified copies of incorporated materials are provided at cost upon request.
-The Department may update the classification methodology to reflect advances in resident assessment or classification subject to federal requirements. - 8.443.6.B.
-The Department shall distribute facility listings identifying current assessments for residents in the nursing facility on the 1st day of the first month of each quarter as reflected in the Department's MDS assessment database. - 1.
-The listings shall identify resident social security numbers, names, assessment reference date, the calculated RUG-III category and the payor source as reflected on the prior full assessment and/or current claims data. - 2.
-Resident listings shall be reviewed by the nursing facility for completeness and accuracy.

-- 3. If data reported on the resident listings is in error or if there is missing data, facilities shall have until the last day of the second month of each quarter to correct data submissions, or until a later date if approved by the Department pursuant to 10 CCR 2505-10 section 8.442.2. - a.
+- 8.443.6.A A resident's case mix index shall be determined using a case mix classification system.
+The case mix classification system shall be maintained through public postings on the Department's website.
+The case mix classification system may be updated to reflect advances in resident assessment or classification subject to federal requirements. - 8.443.6.B A resident's case mix index shall be determined on a Quarterly basis. - 1.
+The Department shall distribute facility listings identifying current assessments for residents in the nursing facility on the 1st day of the first month of each quarter as reflected in the Department's MDS assessment database. - a.
+The listings shall identify resident social security numbers, names, assessment reference date, the calculated case mix index, and the payor source as reflected on the prior full assessment and/or current claims data. - 2.
+Resident listings shall be reviewed by the nursing facility for completeness and accuracy. - 3.
+If data reported on the resident listings is in error or if there is missing data, facilities shall have until the last day of the second month of each quarter to correct data submissions, or until a later date if approved by the Department pursuant to 10 CCR 2505-10 section 8.442.2. - a.
 Errors or missing data on the resident listings due to untimely submissions to the CMS database maintained by CDPHE shall be corrected by the nursing facility transmitting the appropriate assessments or tracking documents to CDPHE. - b.
 Errors in key field items shall be corrected by following the CMS key field specifications through CDPHE - c.
 Errors on the current payor source shall be noted on the resident listings prior to signing and returning to the Department. - 4.
 Each nursing facility shall sign and return its resident listing to the Department no later than 15 calendar days after it was mailed by the Department. - 5.
-Residents shall be assigned a RUG-III group calculated on their most current nondelinquent assessment available on the 1st day of the first month of each quarter as amended during the correction period. - a.
+Residents shall be assigned a case mix index based on their most current non-delinquent assessment available on the 1st day of the first month of each quarter as amended during the correction period. - a.
 The RUG-III group shall be translated to the appropriate case mix index or weight. - b.
-Two average case mix indices for each Medicaid nursing facility shall be determined from the individual case mix weights for the applicable quarter: - i) The facility average case mix index shall be a simple average, carried to four decimal places, of all resident case mix indices. - ii) The Medicaid average case mix index shall be a simple average, carried to four decimal places, of all residents where Medicaid is the per diem payor source anytime during the 30 days prior to their current assessment. - c.
+Two average case mix indices for each Medicaid nursing facility shall be determined from the individual case mix weights for the applicable quarter: - i.
+The facility average case mix index shall be a simple average, carried to four decimal places, of all resident case mix indices. - ii.
+The Medicaid average case mix index shall be a simple average, carried to four decimal places, of all residents where Medicaid is the per diem payor source anytime during the 30 days prior to their current assessment.

+c.
 Any incomplete assessments and current assessment in the database older than 122 days shall be included in the calculation of the averages using the case mix index established in these rules.